Amelia Smart

 Amelia Smart (born 8 January 1998) is a Canadian World Cup alpine ski racer.

 Career

 Junior

 Smart was part of Canada's team at the 2016 Winter Youth Olympics, where she competed in four events.
 Smart's best placement was an 8th-place finish in the combined event.

 At the World Junior Alpine Skiing Championships 2019 in Italy, Smart had a career best 7th-place finish in the slalom event.

 Senior

 At Smart's first World Championships in 2021, Smart finished in 27th in the slalom event.
 In June 2021, Smart was named to Canada's national team for the 2021–22 season.

 On January 21, 2022, Smart was named to Canada's 2022 Olympic team.
+She joined Team Canada again four years later for the 2026 Milano Cortina Olympics.
+She achieved a 27th place finish in both the 2022 and 2026 slalom events.